Allegations Against Celebrity Chefs Reveal Abuse In The Restaurant Industry

 "I had people on the line, my fellow co-workers, just relentlessly haze me," Brandwein told The Washington Post in 2015.
 "One person said, 'Why don't you go home and be a seamstress?' "

-Brandwein says she often had to downplay her femininity and hide parts of her personality in order not to "encourage those types of behaviors" from her coworkers.
+Brandwein says she often had to downplay her femininity and hide parts of her personality to not "encourage those types of behaviors" from her co-workers.

-Restaurant critic Brett Anderson of The Times-Picayune, who broke the allegations against Besh, said most of the people he spoke with told him you have to have "a thick skin" to work in the restaurant industry.
+Restaurant critic Brett Anderson of The Times-Picayune, who broke the allegations against Besh, said most of the people he spoke with told him that a person has to have "a thick skin" to work in the restaurant industry.

 "They were saying that working in restaurants, they expected some butt-slapping, they expected to be harassed to a certain degree," Anderson told NPR's Kelly McEvers in October.
 "I found that sort of striking, because they were in a sense admitting to me that they were going to work every day, assuming they were most likely going to be degraded."

-When One Off Hospitality Group, which owns the award-winning Publican restaurant in Chicago, fired its executive chef in October after he failed to take action when an "inappropriate" photo of a female employee was shared among staff, it vowed to change the culture in its restaurants.
+One Off Hospitality Group vowed to change the culture in its restaurants in October, when it fired Cosmos Goss, the executive chef at the award-winning Publican restaurant in Chicago.
+He had failed to take action when an "inappropriate" photo of a female employee was shared among staff.

 "The old mantra is that it's 'just kitchen culture,' and that 'it's just the way things are,' " One Off Hospitality said in a statement.
 "It is actively counterproductive to perpetuate that."

-While the #MeToo movement has brought attention to sexual harassment in kitchens, Brandwein says it would be "gross understatement" to say women are the only group that faces discrimination in the industry.
-She says she has tried to create an environment where "people feel comfortable about who they are.
+While the #MeToo movement has brought attention to sexual harassment in kitchens, Brandwein says it would be a "gross understatement" to say women are the only group that faces discrimination in the industry.
+She says she has tried to create an environment where "people feel comfortable about who they are."

 "No matter the sex, nobody wants to be degraded, nobody wants to be told that they're a piece of crap or thrown out the kitchen or those kinds of things," she says.
 "It just happens to be that those are the cultures in most restaurants."